Updated October 12, 2020

 “Throughout its transition process, CCA has been committed to finding future uses of the historic Oakland campus and seeking partners who will honor CCA’s legacy of innovative learning through making, which is rooted in social justice and community engagement,” President Stephen Beal said.
 “We are pleased that the city will be able to make Clifton Hall available to Oakland families and seniors in need of affordable housing.”
 The sale of Clifton Hall is separate from ongoing discussions regarding development of CCA’s historic Oakland campus across the street.

 The City of Oakland’s purchase of Clifton Hall is part of a larger plan to create nearly 200 short-term and long-term housing units for people and families experiencing homelessness.
 “Transforming existing facilities into deeply affordable housing in a neighborhood rich with transit and other amenities signals an important trend that will keep more Oaklanders rooted in Oakland,” said Mayor Libby Schaaf in a press release.
-“I appreciate the City Council for moving this creative project forward and am hopeful that the State Homekey funds are secured so that we may continue creating legacy housing for those who need it most.”

 The city plans to use the top two floors of Clifton Hall for 42 units of permanent housing for seniors experiencing homelessness and at high risk of contracting COVID–19.
 The second floor of the building will be used as a 20-unit shelter for homeless families, and the ground floor will provide office space for Family Front Door, which serves as the hub for the Coordinated Entry System for homeless families in Northern Alameda County.